-These standards of quality are the client’s standards, not the standards of the team itself.
-This is the main distinction that has to be made in defining the effectiveness of a team: if the team isn’t its own client, we always consider effectiveness reaching or exceeding the client’s standards.
+These standards of quality are the client’s standards, not the team’s standards.
+This is the main distinction that has to be made in defining the effectiveness of a team: if the unit isn’t its own client, we always consider effectiveness reaching or exceeding the client’s standards.

 Who is the client?

 This is the next question that comes to mind.
-Is the external individual (or business) that buys the product the client, is it the internal stakeholders that uses the system the client?
+Is the external individual (or business) that buys the product the client, or is it the internal stakeholders that use the system the client?

 The client is whoever actually uses the product created by the team.

-The client is not the team, the team’s manager, not even the CEO (unless, of course, the CEO or the team manager is the final user of the product built by the team).
+The client is not the team, the team’s manager, or even the CEO (unless the CEO or the team manager is the final user of the product built by the team).

-As so many CEOs make decisions for the customers and push for ideas that are not related to the real users of the product, I would like to emphasise this: the client is not the CEO.
+As so many CEOs make decisions for the customers and push for ideas unrelated to the product’s actual users, I would like to emphasise this: the client is not the CEO.